codehsbooks/apjava/Basic-Java/user-input.md

 Now that we have seen a some examples of how to get user input, lets look at some applications.

-Here is a piece of code in which the user is asked for their name, age, and if they own a pet then prints their answers:
+Lets say we are writing a piece of code in which we want to ask the user for their name, age, and if they own a pet.
+In this case we will ask the user each question, one at a time, and store the answers in their own variables.
+After we get the user input and store the input in variables, we will then print the variables.
+Consider the following code:

 ```Java